edm00se/BeardAppBlender/ReadMe.md

 ## In Action and Future

 I'll likely be compiling a Notes in 9 containing the abbreviated version of my session, focusing on the advanced tooling aspect.
-For a quick peek, here's the recording I made of the final

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0Wapn2MiE2c?rel=0" frameborder="0" allowfullscreen=""></iframe>
+Feel free to check out [blog post](https://edm00se.io/self-promotion/connect-success-and-a-demo) which contains the video of a demo recapping the moving parts.

 ## Credits